Blackfell Primary School

-- Whole Class Text Study – English lessons are taught through a quality text chosen by the class teacher that supports the Talk for Writing process.
+- Whole Class Text Study – English lessons are taught through a quality text chosen by the class teacher.

 - Children engage in a variety of reading activities through English lessons, each promoting familiarity with and deeper comprehension of the text.
 This ensures that learners can then embark on a sequence of work which results in a written outcome, often using the text as a stimulus.

-- Guided Reading – Teachers and support staff work with small groups of children to teach specific and targeted reading skills with a book that is sufficiently challenging.
+- Guided Reading – Teachers and support staff work with children to teach specific and targeted reading skills with a book that is sufficiently challenging.
 Such sessions promote decoding, fluency and understanding (comprehension).